 And how is that different from a yeast infection?

-If abnormal vaginal discharge or a smell are on the list of your vaginal complaints, you’re probably dealing with a vaginal infection and not herpes.
-Some people with yeast infections do not experience any smell, but when they do it usually resembles bread or beer (remember, yeast!)
+If abnormal vaginal discharge or a smell is on the list of your vaginal complaints, you’re probably dealing with a vaginal infection and not herpes.
+Some people with yeast infections do not experience any smell, but when they do, it usually resembles bread or beer (remember, yeast!)

-Yeast infections generally do not cause red bumps, blisters, or other lesions on the skin.
-A fever or swollen glands also aren’t usual parts of the (ahem, delightful) yeast infection package.
+Yeast infections generally do not cause red bumps, blisters, or other skin lesions.
+A fever or swollen glands also aren’t usual parts of the yeast infection package.

 One way to know if something is vulvar vs vaginal is by taking a vaginal microbiome test, like Evvy.
-If your results come back showing an overgrowth of pathogens in your vaginal microbiome, it’s likely that the origin of your discomfort is in your vagina rather than the vulva
+If your results come back showing an overgrowth of pathogens in your vaginal microbiome, the origin of your discomfort is likely in your vagina rather than the vulva.

 Recurrent symptoms?
 Get Evvy's at-home vaginal microbiome test, designed by leading OB-GYNs.

-What is the treatment like for herpes vs a yeast infection?
+What is the treatment like for a yeast infection vs herpes?

 Herpes treatment